-The Board will maintain an Audit Committee, a Human Resources Committee, an Investment Committee, a Nominating and Corporate Governance Committee, a Risk & Capital Committee (collectively the "Standing Committees") and such other committees as it deems appropriate.
+The Board will maintain an Audit Committee and an Investment Committee (collectively the "Standing Committees") and such other committees as it deems appropriate.
 The Standing Committees shall have written charters addressing each committee's purpose, composition, authority, duties and responsibilities and other material guidance and considerations.